edthedev/edthedev.github.io/resume/index.md

 - Managed 3 full time software developer direct reports.
 - Collaborated with security, infrastructure, operations and sales teams to improve custom software product offerings.
-- Provided data analysis support as the organization grew from $3.7 billion in 2015 managed assets to $7.9 billion in 2017.
+- Provided mentorship, collaboration and support for the emering data practitioners as the organization grew from $3.7 billion in 2015 managed assets to $7.9 billion in 2017.

 ### July 2015  - January 2017: Senior IT Programmer at Busey Bank, Champaign, IL

- - Guides projects through the software development life-cycle, including requirements, implementation, delivery, testing and maintenance.
+ - Guided projects through the software development life-cycle, including requirements, implementation, delivery, testing and maintenance.
- - Built financial transaction websites using Microsoft C Sharp (C#), ASP.Net, Model View Controller (MVC), Razor Partials and React.js.
  - Recognized as a key contributor in the integration of Pulaski Bank infrastructure.
- - Presents technology training at local conferences as part of the First Busey commitment to building our community.
+ - Presented technology training at local conferences as part of the First Busey commitment to building our community.

-### November  2011 - July 2015: Lead Software Developer at Technology Services at University of Illinois, Urbana-Champaign, IL
+### November  2011 - July 2015: Lead Software Developer at Office of the CIO, Technology Services at University of Illinois, Urbana-Champaign, IL

 Lead Software Developer Responsibilities

- - Researched, tested, prototyped, documented, and presented technology stack improvements for the Software Architecture Management Office.
+ - Researched, tested, prototyped, documented, and presented technology stack improvements for the Office of the CIO Software Architecture Management Office.
  - Worked with the identity management team to analyze improvements to our provisioning, authentication and authorization solution architectures.
- - Proactively communicates with the Linux systems team to ensure support for core solution technologies.
+ - Collaborated with the Linux systems team to ensure support for core solution technologies.
  - Trained team members in Linux, version control, Light-weight Directory Access Protocol (LDAP), web application frameworks, and deployment technologies.
- - Author of the CITES Software Engineering Risk Knowledge Base (2012).
+ - Author of the Office of the CIO, Technology Services (CITES) Software Engineering Risk Knowledge Base (2012).
- - Retired a tightly integrated, but out of date, authentication system.
+ - Retired a tightly integrated, but out of date, authentication system (UIUC Bluestem) to improve campus Cybersecurity posture.
  - Produced integrations to maintain a consistent identity record across three campuses.

 Interim Manager Responsibilities